top of page

 Star Rating: 4.4 Stars

-Summary: A bit of a different style of book - it is a bunch of interviews where Joni Mitchell looks back on her songwriting, her influences and her journey as a musician.
-It’s less of a traditional biography and more of a conversation.
-I think it lets readers hear her voice directly which is unique.
+Summary: This book is a collection of interviews where Joni Mitchell reflects on her songwriting, influences, and journey as a musician.
+It’s less of a traditional biography and more of a conversation, allowing readers to hear her voice directly.

 Why I Like This Book:

-• Its Joni speaking just speaking for herself which I found pretty unfiltered.
+• It features Joni speaking for herself, which I found unfiltered and refreshing.

-• It gave me what i thought was a rare look into her creative process.
+• It provides a rare look into her creative process.

-• A must read for fans of both Joni but also of songwriting itself.
+• A must-read for fans of Joni and songwriting alike.

 Author: NPR Music contributors